microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/instructions.md

 ## Welcome to Your Learning Journey! 🎯

 Welcome to this lab!
 In this session, you'll warm up by learning how to consume an MCP Server and how to use Azure AI Search as a knowledge source for an agent.
-Both objectives will be achieved while creating agents in Microsoft Copilot Studio full.
+Both objectives will be achieved while creating agents in Microsoft Copilot Studio fully.

 The lab consists of 6 exercises designed to guide you step-by-step through these key concepts.
 Enjoy your learning journey!